Jiratech/boilerplates-java-openapi/README.md

 ~~~~
 mvn clean install dockerfile:build
 ~~~~
-3. Run docker compose (this will start the server with a postgres database and a minio storage)
+3. Run docker compose (this will start the server with a postgres database)
 ~~~~
 cd fast-start
 docker-compose up -d